SarTho9/EchoGraphs/README.md

 ## Training
 The training script can be started with various parameters to adjust the model or the hyperparameter.
+You can select different models (i.e. CNNGCN for the single frame GCN), different backbones (i.e. mobilenet2 for a pretrained mobilenet version 2) and different datasets.
+We also integrated different augmentation bundles and achieved best results with the configuration 'strongkeep'.
+You can further select the probability of the applied augmentation.
+For the multi-frame models you can select the number of frames.

 ## Interference
 All trained models can be evaluated using the eval.py